The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Cyclic, anti-cyclic operads and a cyclic bracket

 \begin{ex} Likewise we can fix a sequence of dimension $n$ vectors spaces $V^n$ with a symmetric non--degenerate bilinear form and consider the sequence of Lie algebras obtained by $pLie\otimes \Endo(V^n)$. \end{ex} This begs the \begin{qu} What is the underlying geometry in the $pLie$ case?
 Or in the other cases of \cite{chapoton}? \end{qu}

-\begin{ex} Of course by \S \ref{productssec} and \S \ref{cyclicsuspsec} any suspension of a cyclic operad will yield an anti--cyclic one and hence a Lie algebra and any tensor product of a cyclic operad with an anti--cyclic one will give and anti--cyclic operad and hence a Lie algebra. \end{ex}
+\begin{ex} Of course any suspension of a cyclic operad will yield an anti-cyclic one and hence a Lie algebra and any tensor product of a cyclic operad with an anti-cyclic one will give and anti-cyclic operad and hence a Lie algebra. \end{ex}

-\subsection{Lift to the cyclic coinvariants, non--$\Sigma$ version}
+\subsection{Lift to the cyclic coinvariants, non-$\Sigma$ version}

 As mentioned before, the set $n\setminus \{i\} \amalg m\setminus \{j\}$ has no canonical linear order, but it does have a cyclic order.
 Hence we can identify it with $n+m-1$ up to the action of $C_{n+m-1+}$.
-Using this identification, we can restrict to the $C_{n+}$ coinvariants of the sets $n$ to obtain a bracket on the cyclic coinvariants and since we are only taking $C_{n+}$ coinvariants it actually suffices to take a non--$\Sigma$ cyclic operad.
+Using this identification, we can restrict to the $C_{n+}$ coinvariants of the sets $n$ to obtain a bracket on the cyclic coinvariants and since we are only taking $C_{n+}$ coinvariants it actually suffices to take a non-$\Sigma$ cyclic operad.